People Just Do Nothing: Big in Japan

-People Just Do Nothing: Big in Japan is a 2021 British comedy film directed by Jack Clough, serving as a continuation of the mockumentary television series People Just Do Nothing.
+People Just Do Nothing: Big in Japan is a 2021 British mockumentary comedy film directed by Jack Clough, serving as a continuation of the television series People Just Do Nothing.
 The film stars Allan Mustafa, Hugo Chegwin, Asim Chaudhry, Steve Stamp, Dan Sylvester, Lily Brazier, Hitomi Souno, Ken Yamamura, and Nero Huang.

 People Just Do Nothing: Big in Japan was released in the United Kingdom on 18 August 2021.

 Plot

 Three years after the final transmission of Kurupt FM and the crew moving to Essex (series 5 of People Just Do Nothing), Anthony "MC Grindah" Zografos works as a postman, Kevin "DJ Beats" Bates works in a bowling alley, and Steven "Steves" Green is still based in the Brentford flats.
 However, their dead-end lives are changed when Chabud "Chabuddy G" Gul announces the news that their song, "Heart Monitor Riddem", has found phenomenal success in Japan on a popular game show.
 Furthermore, the company responsible for the show wishes to invite them to Japan for a record deal.
 With this in mind, the crew reconcile and travel to Japan.
 Miche, Grindah's wife, later joins the crew after obtaining a ticket.

 In Japan, the Kurupt FM crew are assigned a manager, Taka, and a translator, Miki.
 The introduction of Taka proves antagonistic for Chabuddy, who notices Taka trying to replace him as their manager, which is further proved when he is ejected from a club.
 With Steves' eccentric behaviour and Miki acting as a weed dealer for him, the two become very close.
 While in Tokyo, the company plans Kurupt FM's debut to the Japanese audience, with a concert featuring them planned within a week of them arriving and a record deal.
 However, the exact terms and conditions regarding their deal are unknown, as Chabuddy deleted the email regarding the small print.

 The Kurupt FM crew's first day in action proves disappointing.
 Instead of visiting a recording studio as they anticipated, the crew are led to a dance studio to perform a dance commonly featured on the game show, associated with their song, much to their chagrin.
 After being covertly manipulated by Taka, Grindah insists to the crew that the dances are necessary and are needed for their success in Japan.

 Later on, the crew go for a photo shoot in their outfits for the concert, and it becomes clear that Taka is publicising Grindah as more important than the rest of the members, prompting an argument within the crew.
 During dinner with Miche and Taka, a jealous Chabuddy breaks in and berates Grindah for choosing Taka over him, offering Grindah an ultimatum between him or Taka.
 Grindah refuses to acknowledge the situation, leaving Chabuddy defeated.